How to deploy a new graph#

 Decommission previous instance#

-As mentioned, when the new graph is deployed, we can:
+As mentioned, once the new graph is deployed, we can:

 Clean up record references table in storage#